Mach1Studios/m1-research-blog/content/posts/Mach1-Spatial-and-Eclipsa-Audio-Open-Format-Interoperability.md

   subgraph Dist["Distribution (Eclipsa / IAMF)"]
     D(Transcode to IAMF)
-    E(Stream / Playback)
-    C --> D --> E
+    C --> D
   end

+  subgraph Playback["Playback"]
+    E(Mach1Decode API Playback)
+    F(IAMF Decode Playback)
+    D --> E
+    D --> F
+  end

   classDef m1 fill:#0f172a,stroke:#60a5fa,stroke-width:2px,color:#e5e7eb;
   classDef iamf fill:#111827,stroke:#34d399,stroke-width:2px,color:#e5e7eb;
-  class A,B,C m1;
+  class A,B,C,E m1;
-  class D,E iamf;
+  class D,F iamf;
   ```

 ## Conclusion

 In short, Mach1 Spatial and Eclipsa Audio together enable an open, end-to-end pipeline: Mach1 covers the creation and intermediary workflow and supportive development pipeline, and Eclipsa covers the codec deliverable and final streaming endpoint.
 This integration would provide content creators with unprecedented flexibility while maintaining the quality and openness that both platforms champion.

-The combination of these technologies represents a significant step forward in creating truly *platform-agnostic* spatial & multichannel audio workflows that can adapt to any distribution pipeline while *preserving the creative intent* of the original mix.
+The combination of these technologies represents a great example in creating truly *platform-agnostic* spatial & multichannel audio workflows that can adapt to any distribution pipeline while *preserving the creative intent* of the original mix.

 ## Future Research Directions